Skip to main content

 Dr Saif Razvi

 Saif is a neurologist with a special interest in treatment-resistant epilepsy and epilepsy mimics.
 He is currently Clinical Lead for Neurology for the West of Scotland.
-He also the neurologist at the William Quarrier Scottish Epilepsy Centre in Glasgow, where patients with complex epilepsy are assessed.
+He is also the neurologist at the William Quarrier Scottish Epilepsy Centre in Glasgow.
+Complex issues with epilepsy are assessed at the Centre.

-Saif is passionate about improving access of care to patients and has helped develop telemedicine (internet) clinics across Scotland over the past decade.
-He is also fascinated by the workings of the mind and works closely with many neuropsychologists to help improve care of people with neuropsychological illnesses.
+Saif is passionate about improving access of care to patients.
+He has helped develop telemedicine (internet) clinics across Scotland over the past decade.
+Saif is also fascinated by the workings of the mind.
+This means that he works closely with many neuropsychologists to help improve care of people with neuropsychological illnesses.

 Trustee